dbeck/dbeck.github.io/_posts/2010-02-08-sheevaplug-experiences.markdown

   - IoT
   - sheevaplug
 desc: How I started using SheevaPlug as a desktop
+description: How I started using SheevaPlug as a desktop
+author: David Beck
 keywords: "SheevaPlug, IoT, ARM"
 twcardtype: summary_large_image
 twimage: http://dbeck.github.io/images/1013/P1010908-large.JPG